Dzongri & Goechala Trek

-Below I am suggesting a 11-day trek for Dzongri & Goechala area of Sikkim.
-However, you can shorten the trek duration (not the route) by cutting down on your night stays if your stamina can permit that.
+You can additionally shorten the trek duration by cutting down on your night stays.
 If you are an experienced trekker, you can easily cut short the time by 2 to 3 nights.

 If you are short in time, you can skip this stretch and drive down to Yuksom which is 35kms away from Pemayangtse and 40kms from Pelling.
 It takes about 1 and half hours by car.